tmetcalfe89/inquirer-html-employees/README.md

 ## This branch

-This branch uses ES6 module implementations, which aren't the default in Node JS.
+This branch uses Common JS module implementations, which are the default in Node JS.
+In order to do this, I am using v8.x.x of inquirer, as v9.x.x+ uses ES6 module implementations exclusively.